Essential screening tests for men

-Screening tests or health checks aim to pick up health problems early in people who don't have any symptoms of disease.
+Screening tests are health checks that aim to pick up health problems early in people who don't have symptoms of disease.
 This page is about the types of screening tests men might need.
 Your doctor can advise you of the specific tests you should have and how often.

 Importance of screening tests

 Even if you feel healthy, you should see a doctor for regular checkups.
 Many conditions or diseases can develop slowly over a long period and may not cause any symptoms initially.
 Screening tests can pick up early signs of disease.
 For many diseases, early management is more effective than later treatment.

 Here are the most common health issues for men and how to screen for them to keep on top of your health.

 One of the main screening tests for adults is for heart health.
 You should have a heart health check at least once every 2 years once you're over 45, or once you're over 35 if you're Aboriginal or Torres Strait Islander.
 This usually involves questions about your lifestyle and family, and a blood pressure check.
 You might also need a blood cholesterol test.

 You might be advised to have a fasting blood sugar test for diabetes at every one to three years, depending on your level of risk.